House of Annetta in collaboration with the New School of the Anthropocene

 Saturday 15th August

-A day looking at our food systems, urban solutions, the global movement for agroecology, the politics of food sovereignty as a tool for preempting mass migration.
-Afternoon will include a Systems Audio walk around Tesco.
+A day looking at the food system as a vessel for organising.
+Learning from urban solutions, the global movement for agroecology, food sovereignty as an advocacy tool for human dignity mobilising alternatives to mass migration.
+The afternoon will include a Systems Audio walk around Tesco.

 8. What’s next?